-4 Flags
+5.4 Flags

-This section presents a description of the flags to be achieved by the Red Team in the Red Team testing phase.
+This section presents how flags to be achieved by the Red Team in the Red Team testing phase can be described.
 Each flag is linked to a scenario and at least one flag must be defined per scenario.
+This is an example of a table of the defined flags for the previous CFs and systems.